dacorvo/kaizouman.github.io/_posts/2018-07-24-simulating-spiking-neurons-with-tensorflow.md

 i_op = tf.subtract(tf.einsum('nm,m->n', tf.constant(self.W_in), tf.multiply(g_in_op, tf.constant(self.E_in))),
                    tf.multiply(tf.einsum('nm,m->n', tf.constant(self.W_in), g_in_op), v_op))
 ```
+We stimulate a neuron with $100$ synapses firing at $2 Hz$ between $200$ and $700 ms$.

+Every millisecond, there are $0.001 * 2 * 100 = 0.2$ synapse spikes as an average.

+In other words, a synapse spike occurs every $5 ms$ as an average.

 The resulting membrane potential is displayed below:

 ![synaptic input current](/images/posts/simulating_spiking_2_0.png)
 ![Neuron response with synaptic input current](/images/posts/simulating_spiking_2.png)

-The neuron exhibits a similar behavior, but with a less smooth response.
+The synaptic input current oscillates around a mean value of approximately $10 mA$.

+Due to the increased input current, the neuron spikes faster than in the previous stimulation.

 ## Step 3: Simulate 1000 neurons with synaptic input

+Each neuron is either:

+- an inhibitory fast-spiking neuron $(a=0.1, d=2.0)$,
+- or an excitatory regular spiking neuron $(a=0.02, d=8.0)$.

-Each neuron is either inhibitory (a=0.1, d=2.0) or excitatory (a=0.02, d=8.0), with a proportion of 20% inhibitory.
+with a proportion of $20$ % inhibitory.

 We therefore define a random uniform vector p on $[0,1]$, and condition the a and d vectors of our neuron population on p.